tbarron/scipy-lecture-notes/intro/intro.rst

 * Manipulate and process data,

-* Visualize results, quickly to understand, but also with high quality figures, for reports or publications.
+* Visualization of results
+  * Rapid visualization to support understanding of data
+  * High quality figure production to support publication

 Python's strengths
 ..................